-Join this brilliant 15-day winter self-drive tour around Iceland’s Ring Road and discover for yourself the wealth of natural attractions that make this country so special and beloved.
-This is a fantastic opportunity for guests looking to maximise their time in the country, seeing as much of Icelandic nature and culture as possible.
+Join this brilliant 15-day winter self-drive tour around Iceland's Ring Road and discover for yourself the wealth of natural attractions that make this country so special and beloved.
+This is a fantastic opportunity for guests to maximize their time in the country, seeing as much of Icelandic nature and culture as possible.

-Not only that, but circling clockwise on the Ring Road allows you to see the majority of Iceland's stunning natural regions, including the picturesque North, the haunting Eastfjords and, of course, the South Coast.
+Not only that, but circling clockwise on the Ring Road allows you to see the majority of Iceland's stunning natural regions, including the picturesque North, the haunting Eastfjords, and, of course, the South Coast.
 You will also have an opportunity to partake in Iceland's most popular sightseeing route, the Golden Circle.

 You will also visit stunning sites such as Jökulsárlón Glacier Lagoon and the Vatnajökull glacier national park in the south, the dramatic Lake Mývatn geothermal area and lava fields in the north, and the black beaches of the Snæfellsnes Peninsula in the west.

 To top it off, you can choose from a variety of amazing activities and excursions during your trip, from snowmobiling to snorkeling, dog sledding to whale watching.
 Adding tours to your Self-Drive is a perfect way to get some added thrill into your holiday and save money at the same time.